Community Speedwatch Coordinator Volunteer (Ref: 115)

-- Training CSW members in recording procedures both in-person and virtually by 'Zoom' video conference.
+Training CSW members in recording procedures both in-person and virtually

 Skills, experience and qualities needed

-- has IT skills will be required with some knowledge of Microsoft Word, Access and Excel.
+IT skills will be required with some knowledge of Microsoft Word, Access, and Excel.

 Location and times

-The role will cover the Lincoln and West Lindsey area.
-Days and times to be agreed, but the role will require a regular commitment of possibly 7/8 hours per week.
+The role will cover a designated area of the county.
+Days and times to be agreed, but the role will require a regular commitment of possibly up to 7/8 hours per week.
 However, hours can be flexible to fit around other commitments.

 All volunteers receive a Volunteer Handbook and a local induction in conjunction with the LRSP County CSW Coordinator.
 ‘On the job’ training will be provided by LRSP and there may be the opportunity to undertake further training relevant to your role.